MahaSci/NEA-Seafloor-Litter-Analysis/README.md

 This rich dataset provides a comprehensive view of marine pollution over an extensive period, offering insights into the types, distribution, and concentration of marine litter across the North East Atlantic.

-- **Definition**: Public data - no limitations to public access.
-- **Conditions applying to re-use**: Public data - no limitations to reuse.

 ### Additional Data:
 - In addition to the Cefas data, Global Fishing Watch data will be used to track commercial fishing activity and  its potential connection to marine litter. [[5]](#5) This will provide an additional layer of insight into the overlap between fishing activities and pollution hotspots.